 - No more than 25 characters long for Apple App Store

-- No more than 45 character long for Google Play Store
+- No more than 45 characters long for Google Play Store

 We know the task of creating such a title is difficult.
 Let’s have a look at popular apps with creative app names for inspiration.